Ask and Act Tobacco Cessation Program

 There's strong evidence that advice from a health care professional can more than double smoking cessation success rates.
 And research shows that patients are more satisfied with their health care if their primary care provider offers smoking cessation interventions – even if patients are not yet ready to quit.
-Take advantage of the resources on this site to make your interventions with your patients who use tobacco even more effective.

 Follow the recommendations in this manual to build a better office system and help patients quit tobacco use.

 Guide to Integrating Tobacco Cessation Into Electronic Health Records(2 page PDF)

 Recommendations for creating a template to ensure tobacco exposure is addressed with patients and treatment is adequately documented.